cv

 space finds the figure, the figure finds the space.”

-‘Finding’ comes from an intentionally provocative process that begins either with a figure , or figures, which generates a spatial field - or, by first creating a spatial field and then allowing the figures to ‘find’ a place in that space.
+‘finding’ comes from an intentionally inquisitive process that begins either with the figure(s), which in turn generates a spatial field or, by first creating a spatial field, and then, allowing the figures to ‘find’ a place in that space.
+And, therein lies the makings of the iterative back and forth process of ‘finding’ where line/form/figure(s) and the spatial field together create an emotionally charged image.